 In March 2017, the FASB issued ASU No. 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost ("ASU 2017-07"), which requires employers to report the service cost component of net periodic pension cost in the same line item as other compensation costs arising from services rendered during the period.
 The standard also requires the other components of net periodic cost be presented in the income statement separately from the service cost component and outside of a subtotal of income from operations.
 ASU 2017-07 will be effective for annual periods beginning after December 15, 2017, and early adoption is permitted.
 The new standard requires retrospective application and allows a practical expedient that permits an employer to use the amounts disclosed in its pension plan footnote for the prior comparative periods as the estimation basis for applying the retrospective presentation.
-The Company early adopted ASU 2017-07 during the current quarter and utilized the practical expedient to estimate the impact on the prior comparative period information presented in interim and annual financial statements.
+The Company early adopted ASU 2017-07 on January 1, 2017 and utilized the practical expedient to estimate the impact on the prior comparative period information presented in interim and annual financial statements.
 The Company previously recorded service cost with other compensation costs in operating costs and expenses in the consolidated statements of operations, and recorded other pension costs (benefits), in other operating expenses, net.
 Adoption of the standard results in the reclassification of other pension costs (benefits) to other expenses, net (non-operating).
 Adopting the standard will reduce 2016 income from operations presented for comparative purposes in the 2017 annual financial statements by \$899 million with a corresponding decrease to other expenses of \$899 million, with no impact to net income.
-There was no impact from the adoption of the standard for the three months ended March 31, 2016.
-ASU 2017-07 does not impact the consolidated balance sheets or statements of cash flows.
+For both the three and six months ended June 30, 2016, the adoption of the standard resulted in reduction of income from operations by \$520 million with a corresponding decrease to other expenses of \$520 million, with no impact to net income.
+ASU 2017-07 does not impact